Top 10 Best Link Building Tools For 2018: Build Links to Improve Your Rankings

 - Ahrefs is very useful and gives you all you can want to know your competitor’s backlink profile.

 - It shows you how your blog has performed over the years, the top performing content as far as backlinks and social shares are concerned.

 Cons of Ahrefs:

 - Ahrefs is a bit pricey (base plan starts at $99) which is not affordable by most bloggers.

-Open Site Explorer or OSE is another popular and most used tool.
-OSE is pretty straightforward in it’s link analysis features.
+Link Explorer is another popular and most used tool.
+LE is pretty straightforward in it’s link analysis features.
 It helps in researching backlinks (both of competitors and own sites), hunt backlink building opportunities and identify any manual or automated link spam that might invoke a Google penalty.

 One feature I like about Moz is, it gives you a clear information about the title (headline) of the page that links to you along with the URL and the anchor text used.
 This is not a very important feature, but can help you identify the type and topic of the page that links to you.
 This is a free link building tool and can be upgraded to premium if need be.

 - It is very easy to use and handles link analysis perfectly.

 - It provides domain authority metrics which is a good way to rank sites based on the authority they have.

 - Free users (only opt in required) can use it for simple backlink data easily.